Tallinn University of Technology

 Admissions

-The maximum score for the motivation letter, online lab, online interview and supporting information is 20 points.
+The maximum score for the motivation letter, online lab, online interview and the supporting information in your DreamApply application form (=CV) is 20 points.
 An applicant who receives 16 points or more is admitted automatically.
-The rest of the applicants are expected to get their admission results by 10th of June 2023, the latest.
+The rest of the applicants are expected to get their admission results by 11th of June 2024, the latest.

 Candidates who get less than 10 admission points or fail to get at least 5 points in either of the subsections, will not be accepted to the programme.